 Other than having greenery and lights, the banister got a new look.
 I added a few new items:

-- I used several of our Christmas “stuffed” creatures on the banister.
+- Several of our Christmas “stuffed” creatures are on the banister.

 - Red check bows are at the bottom of both sides of the banister.